cancinoray/cancinoray/README.md

 # Hello, I'm Ray!

 From a mechanical engineering graduate to a web developer!
-Currently learning Vue, React, and NextJS as a framework.
+Currently using Vue, React, and NextJS as a framework.
 Fascinated by cybersecurity, artificial intelligence, machine learning, and data science.

 When I'm not working, I read a lot of light novels and manga/manwha.
 Sometimes, I'll go to a coffee shop with my laptop to explore new technologies.